What gets your business from A to B doesn’t necessarily take it from B to C.

 You need something extra.

 Your business has outgrown this one individual tactic.
-It is obvious that in order to continue to grow, that new complementary channels are needed.
+It is obvious that in order to continue to grow, that new complementary advertising channels are needed.

 Bad marketers in this situation would now pick whatever the hottest new marketing trend is.
 Facebook ads are hot now right?
 Maybe some radio?